Weakly maxitive set functions and their possibility distributions: Background and motivation

-Originally, the Shilkret integral was introduced for maximum preserving capacities, also called maxitive probabilities or idempotent probabilities \cite{shilkret1971maxitive}.
-However, the previous definition is well-defined for every $f$ which is $\mathcal{A}$-measurable, i.e., $\{f> c\}\in\mathcal{A}$ for all $c\in \mathbb{R}$.
+Originally, the Shilkret integral was introduced for supremum preserving capacities, also called maxitive probabilities or idempotent probabilities \cite{shilkret1971maxitive}.
+However, this definition is valid for general capacities (not necessarily maxitive) provided that $f$ is $\mathcal{A}$-measurable, i.e., $\{f> c\}\in\mathcal{A}$ for all $c\in \mathbb{R}$.
 In case that $\Pi$ admits a possibility distribution $\pi$, then the Shilkret integral takes the form

 for all $\mathcal{A}$-measurable functions $f\colon E\to [0,\infty]$.

 In this article, we analyze to what extent a capacity is still determined by a possibility distribution if the representation \eqref{eq:possibilityIntegral} only holds for a certain class of $\mathcal{A}$-measurable functions, e.g., all continuous, continuous bounded, or continuous increasing functions.\footnote{Here, we assume that $E$ is a topological preordered space.} We will see that this exactly holds when the capacity satisfies a weaker form of maxitivity.\footnote{I.e.~$\Pi_A\le \vee_{i=1}^n \Pi_{B_i}$ for (upwards closed) closed sets $A$ and (upwards closed) open sets $B_1,\dots,B_n$, $n\in\N$, with $A\subset \cup_{i=1}^n B_i$.
 We emphasize that no additional continuity on $\Pi$ is required.} To do so, we will provide bounds for the Shilkret integral with respect to general capacities.
 For a capacity $\Pi$ and a function $\pi\colon E\to [0,1]$, a key result of this work states that